How to create and manage Virtual Private Clouds on CoreWeave Kubernetes Service

 Zone

 A dropdown menu where you can select a Zone.
-A VPC must exist in the same Zone as the cluster it will be attached to.
+A VPC must exist in the same Zone as the cluster you attach it to.
 See Regions for more information.

 Allow Public Prefix Announcement

-Specifies whether the VPC should allow public prefixes advertised from Nodes to be imported into public facing networks, making them accessible from the Internet.
+Specifies whether the VPC allows public prefixes advertised from Nodes to be imported into public-facing networks, making them accessible from the internet.

 VPC Prefixes